-ICC Intercertus Capital Ltd operates in Europe offering MiFID II regulated financial instruments with a particular focus on Contracts for Difference ("CFDs").
+Harindale Ltd (previously ICC Intercertus Capital Ltd) operates in Europe offering MiFID II regulated financial instruments with a particular focus on Contracts for Difference ("CFDs").

-As a Company, we have 21 employees located in offices in Cyprus.
+As a Company, we had 5 employees located in offices in Cyprus (as of 31.12.2022).